rrb211570/VideoWeaver/ContributingGuide.md

 Then, our linter will catch most issues that may exist in your code.
 You can check the status of your code styling by simply running yarn linc.

 However, there are still some styles that the linter cannot pick up.
 If you are unsure about something, looking at Airbnb’s Style Guide will guide you in the right direction.

-Request for Comments (RFC)
+## Request for Comments (RFC)

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are “substantial”, and we ask that these be put through a bit of a design process and produce a consensus among the React core team.
+Some changes though are “substantial”, and we ask that these be put through a bit of a design process.

 The “RFC” (request for comments) process is intended to provide a consistent and controlled path for new features to enter the project.
-You can contribute by visiting the rfcs repository.
+You can contribute by visiting the Discord.

-License
+## License

 By contributing to React, you agree that your contributions will be licensed under its MIT license.